 c.
 Stair stretch

 You’ll need to be careful and have a good balance for this stretch.
 Stand on a stair in a stairwell or staircase.
 Be sure to hold on to the railing.
 Stand on the edge of the stair with your weight on the balls of your feet and your heels off the edge.
 Let your heels relax so that they fall slightly below the level of the stair step.
-Hold the position for 10 seconds, then bring your heels back to even level by tensing your calves.
+Hold the position for 10 seconds, then bring your heels back to an even level by tensing your calves.

 At first blush, foot pain may not seem like a serious ailment.
 But if you have had it before, or are close to someone who has, you know better.
 Pain in the foot can be debilitating and is felt with literally every step.
 With the exception of acute fractures, foot injuries are treated with exercises that must be performed regularly and properly.
 Try the above exercises and stretches to improve the strength and pliability of your foot musculature.
 It’s important to remember to talk with your physician if you have any questions about these stretches.